Abhinav-ark/eggChain_DApp/README.md

 # Contributing
 Refer to The [Code of Conduct](https://github.com/Abhinav-ark/eggChain_DApp/blob/main/CODE_OF_CONDUCT.md) before making a pull request to the repository, posting on the discussions section or involing in any public activity related to this repository.

+# Security Policy
+Refer [SECURITY.md](https://github.com/Abhinav-ark/eggChain_DApp/blob/main/SECURITY.md) for Security Policy.

+# Attributions
+- `Start Shipment Icon` : Product icons created by Freepik - Flaticon
+- `Send Shipment Icon` : Delivery icons created by Freepik - Flaticon
+- `Complete Shipment Icon` : Delivery icons created by Freepik - Flaticon
+- `Get Shipment Icon` : Search icons created by Maxim Basinski Premium - Flaticon
+- `User Profile Icon` : User icons created by Freepik - Flaticon
+- `Shipment Count Icon` : Counting icons created by smashingstocks - Flaticon

 # Licensing
 All code in this repository is Licensed Under `MIT License`, and is freely available for anyone to use or make changes.

-# Security Policy
-Refer [SECURITY.md](https://github.com/Abhinav-ark/eggChain_DApp/blob/main/SECURITY.md) for Security Policy.